xuezzou/Vulnerable-nodejs/README.md

 How to avoid

-### Run

-To connect to local mongoDB, for example, I have `mongod --dbpath ~/Documents/mongo/db`.

-To run the code, git clone and first run `npm install` to install all all required dependencies.
-Then, run `npm run live` to run the node server and go to `http://localhost:3000` for user interface and `http://localhost:3000/admin` for admin interface.

-Here are some illustrations:

-### Progress Outline / Answer to Heilmeier questions
+## Progress Outline / Answer to Heilmeier questions

-There are already some vulnerable web apps written in NodeJS, such as [dvna](https://github.com/appsecco/dvna) or [vulnerable-node](https://github.com/cr0hn/vulnerable-node) or [OWASP's NodeGoat](https://github.com/OWASP/NodeGoat).
+There are already some vulnerable web apps written in NodeJS, such as [dvna](https://github.com/appsecco/dvna) or [vulnerable-node](https://github.com/cr0hn/vulnerable-node), which uses SQL database or [OWASP's NodeGoat](https://github.com/OWASP/NodeGoat), which is a super large and well-maintained project to play around.

-The goal of this project is different from those, as it focus on writing really vulnerable nodejs web app to play around with super simple UI interface and back-end APIs.

-The vulnerable application could be used to educate, develop and test against.
+This project is different from the projects listed.
+Firstly it is implemented with mongoDB, and secondly it focus on not only vulnerabilities but also simpleness, with super simple UI interface and back-end APIs to play around with.
+This vulnerable application could be used to develop, to demonstrate, to fix and to test against.
+And it sets up an environment to learn how OWASP Top 10 security risks might apply to web applications developed using Node.js and how to possibly address them.

 The project would take the later half of the course.
-To check the mid-term success, I want to finish all 10 identifications and demonstrations of the vulnerabilities.
-For final exam for this project, I am going to demonstrate the project in a final informative video and finish the final writeup.
+To check the mid-term success, I want to finish most of 10 identifications and demonstrations of the vulnerabilities in the above part [Vulnerabilities of the Web App](#vulnerabilities-of-the-web-app).
+For final exam for this project, I am going to demonstrate the project in a final informative video below and finish the final writeup.

-### Final Video demo
+## Final Video demo

 Leave this for later.

-### References
+## References
 1. Code starter reference from [Learn the basics of REST and use them to build an easy, fast, single-page web app.](https://github.com/cwbuecheler/node-tutorial-2-restful-app)
 2. More about [OWASP top 10](https://www.cloudflare.com/learning/security/threats/owasp-top-10/)
 3. [Injection attack with mongoDB and nodeJS](https://blog.websecurify.com/2014/08/hacking-nodejs-and-mongodb.html)

-### An interesting Clickjacking vulnerability on Vanderbilt system YES
+## An interesting Clickjacking vulnerability on Vanderbilt system YES

 This is not part of my final project but I want to also share my process of discovery here.
 Please visit *[clickjacking](./clickjacking)* if interested.

----
 <!--
 npm install
 ```